Before Adoption FAQs

 Fact: While there is no cure for FIV, the disease can be managed by keeping FIV positive cats indoors, providing a healthy, balanced diet (due to the compromised immune system in these cats, raw feeding is not recommended), and regular, at least bi-annual veterinary check-ups.

 Our shelter kitty Hogarth lived to be 18 years of age and performing his staffing duties despite his FIV positive status until he passes away of old age in 2019 AND our “Thrift Store Manager” kitty, Jeb, is also FIV+.
 Jeb has since retired (2020) with is human Leslee, who was a long time volunteer with us.
+Jeb crossed peacefully over the rainbow bridge in 2021.
+Doing what he enjoyed most, napping in a ray of sunshine on Leslee’s patio.
 They will all be missed!

 Please don’t overlook a kitty simply because they are listed as FIV+!
 You may just be passing up the best kitty on earth!